FIUP/Calcolo-numerico/README.md

 ## Install
 1. just provide yourself with a working installation of [Matlab Mathworks](https://it.mathworks.com/products/matlab.html) or [Gnu/Octave](https://www.gnu.org/software/octave/)
-2. create a script and run [some](esercizi-mrz-3-edizione) functions .. or use the [tester](esercizi-mrz-3-edizione/tester.m)
+2. create a script and run [some](esercizi-mrz-3-edizione) functions .. or use the [tester](rz-3-edition/tester.m)

 ## Questions and issues
-The [github issue tracker](link to issues of my project) is **only** for bug reports and feature requests.
+The [https://github.com/FIUP/calcolo-numerico/issues](link to issues of my project) is **only** for bug reports and feature requests.
 Anything else, such as questions for help, should be posted as `pull request` with detailed motivation.

 ## License